laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 * Commands
     * Free-to-connect [Tx->PB]
-        - Only sent on first hop channel (= every 100 ms)
+        - Only sent on channel 111, every 100 ms
         - Sent on the vehicle address
         - Only allows Connect command from PB

     * Connect [PB->Tx]
-        - Only sent on first hop channel
+        - Only sent on channel 111
         - Sent on the vehicle address
         - Payload: address to use for the rest of the communication

-    * Inquiry Tx->PB
+    * Tx->PB Inquiry
         - Payload: stick data (raw? channel outputs? how to deal with multiple channels?)
     * Tx->PB Acknowledged
     * PB->Tx Disconnect
     * Tx->PB Disconnecting-now

-    * Read data
+    * PB->Tx Read data
         - Payload: address (uint16_t), count (uint8__t)
-    * Write data
+    * PB->Tx Write data
         - Payload: address (uint16_t), up to 28 bytes data